R Advanced

 2. df_sales_data: It is an input data frame

-3. FUN: It is mean because we want the mean of Price grouped by Category.
+3. FUN: We want to calculate the mean of Price grouped by Category.

 df_sales_data <- data.frame(